TenzaRemy/P5-Dev-Web-Kanap-master/README.md

 Clone this repo.
 From the "back" folder of the project, run npm install.
 You can then run the server with node server.
 The server should run on localhost with default port 3000.
 If the server runs on another port for any reason, this is printed to the console when the server starts, e.g. Listening on port 3001.
+For the front, open it on a local server.
+Now you will be able to interact with all the functionalities.